Syllabus for HCM-406

 You will need the following materials to do the work of the course.
 The required textbook is available from the University’s textbook supplier, MBS Direct.

-Human Resource Management for Healthcare Organizations is a three-credit, online course consisting of six modules with six discussion forums, six case studies, six written assignments, and a final project.
+Human Resources Management for Healthcare Organizations is a three-credit, online course consisting of six modules with six discussion forums, six case studies, six written assignments, and a final project.
 Modules include an overview, topics, learning objectives, study materials, and activities.
 Module titles are listed below.

 For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, and complete a final project.
 See below for details.